WalletScrutiny/WalletScrutinyCom/_android/io.cordova.myappf57082.md

 ---

 Bitcoin of America is a bitcoin ATM and kiosk provider.
+Their original app, {% include walletLink.html wallet='android/com.bitcoinofamerica.wallet' verdict='true' %} is replaced by this one.
+This app is directly linked from their homepage.

 ## App Description